-The ELK stack is arguably the most popular open-source tool used today as a building block in a SIEM system.
+The ELK stack was arguably the most popular open-source tool used as a building block in a SIEM system before it stopped being truly open source.
 A building block — yes.
 A complete SIEM system — no, since there is plenty of room for debate about whether or not the ELK Stack qualifies as an “all in one” SIEM system.

 Logstash is a log aggregator that can collect and process data from almost any data source.
 It can filter, process, correlate and generally enhance any log data that it collects.
 Elasticsearch is the storage engine and one of the best solutions in its field for storing and indexing time-series data.
 Kibana is the visualization layer in the stack and an extremely powerful one at that.
 Beats include a variety of light-weight log shippers that are responsible for collecting the data and shipping it into the stack via Logstash.

 Logstash uses a wide array of input plugins to collect logs.
 However, it can also accept input from more purpose-built solutions like OSSEC or Snort (see below).
 Combined, the ELK Stack’s log processing, storage and visualization capabilities are functionally unmatched.
-For the purposes of SIEM however, the ELK Stack — at least in its raw open source format, is missing some key components.
+For the purposes of SIEM however, the ELK Stack — at least in the free version offered by Elastic, is missing some key components.

 First and foremost, there is no built-in reporting or alerting capability.
 This is a known pain point not only for users trying to use the stack for security but also for more common use cases — IT operations for example.
 Alerting can be added by using the X-Pack, a commercial product by Elastic, or by adding open source security add-ons.

 There are also no built-in security rules that can be used.
 This makes the stack a bit more costly to handle, both in terms of resources and operational costs.